EpocDotFr/hackattic/README.md

 Clone this repo, and then the usual `pip install -r requirements.txt`.

-Some solutions needs additional PyPI packages to be installed.
-See source code.

 ## Configuration

 Copy the `.env.example` file to `.env` and fill in the configuration parameters which are self-explanatory.

 ## Usage

 Simply execute one of the scripts named after the corresponding problem (e.g `python help_me_unpack.py`).
-Note that some may be placed in folders with the same name, for clarity purposes.